gvwilson/sensibleadventures/nardica/nardica.md

 as the other levelled a tangle gun.
 "Halt!" they said in unison.

-Iffy thought Ignacio was going to run.
+Iffy thought the Reclamation officer was going to run.
 Instead,
 he raised a hand into the air, clenched it to make a fist,